yasen-yankov/ios-docs/Guides/Chart/annotations.md

 ###Point annotations###

 Point annotations render their content starting at specific position.
-Besides the position, a pixel based offset could be added to the point annotation by specifying the **offset** property.
+Besides the position, a pixel based offset could be added to the point annotation by specifying the <code>offset</code> property.

 ###Cross line annotation###